marcelpatrick/Coursera_Import_GameConfig_DataTable/README.md

   - Create a new c++ class type pawn "MyActor"

   - Header file
-    - Declare a pointer of MyActor type, an FVector for CurrentActorLocation and another for the NewActorLocation
-    - Declare a GetMyData() function
-    - Declare a MoveActor() function

 ```cpp
 // Fill out your copyright notice in the Description page of Project Settings.